Cloud-Computing-Spring-2025/ride-sharing-analytics-spark-streaming-Krishna-coder12/README.md

    ```

 3. **Run Your PySpark Scripts Using `spark-submit`**:
-Once you perform all the three tasks, run the following:
+   - Once you perform all the three tasks, open a new terminal and run the following:
    ```bash
    spark-submit task1.py
    spark-submit task2.py